Uzair163/wgbaird-analytics/README_PYTHON.md

 The EUR-to-GBP conversion rate should move from a hardcoded static value to a live source, so cross-currency rankings stay aligned with reality rather than drifting over time.

 Refreshes can move from manual runs to a scheduled job.
-A simple option would be a GitHub Actions workflow that reruns pipeline.py on a timer or when new files land, keeping the dashboard current without someone pressing a button.
+A simple option would be a GitHub Actions workflow that reruns Pipeline.ipynb on a timer or when new files land, keeping the dashboard current without someone pressing a button.

 Finally, adding unit tests with pytest around the churn threshold and reorder-window logic would guard against silent regressions.
 Any future change to the pipeline would then have to pass those checks before it could reintroduce a calculation error.